Offering opportunities for writers at all levels to hone their craft and build community through intimate classes focused on specific goals.

 Writing classes at Literary Arts are for students at all levels who are looking to advance their skills and make writing a priority in their life.
 Whether you need help getting started or you’re a seasoned author seeking a community of writers who are serious about their craft, Literary Arts has a variety of offerings to develop key skills.

 Our classes range from one two-hour meeting, six weeks of instruction, or a nine-month commitment to finishing a manuscript.
 Classes are limited to ten students, and participants can expect to receive individualized attention from their peers and teacher.
 Our instructors are experienced teachers and published authors, many of them Oregon Book Awards authors and Literary Fellowship recipients.
-All classes meet at Literary Arts.
+All classes meet online on Zoom or at Literary Arts.
 View all upcoming writing classes here.

 Upcoming Writing Classes

 “My instructor was supportive, encouraging, and insightful.
 My classmates are just as interested in developing their skills as I am and also provide excellent insight.”Writing student

 “I learned things that had never occurred to me before about writing a scene, setting, and dialogue.
 The experience of working with peers in learning to write better is valuable as we learn from each other.”Writing student

 “I love the Literary Arts space—it’s a warm environment that I look forward to being in.”Writing Student

 “My writing instructors were interesting, engaging, and professional.”Writing Student

 Class Size & Location

 Most classes are limited to 10 students.
 All classes meet at Literary Arts, 925 SW Washington.